How to tell if your propane tank is expired and what to do next

 What should you do if your propane tank is expired

-If you have an expired tank or a tank nearing its expiration date, for a limited time, you can turn it in for a $20 Amazon eGift card at a participating Ferrellgas office.
-Learn more about this promotion here.
-If there isn't a participating location near you, all you need to do is exchange for a fresh Blue Rhino tank the next time you need gas.
+If your propane tank is expiring you can exchange for a fresh Blue Rhino tank the next time you need gas.
 Blue Rhino takes care of qualifications for you.
 Find a Blue Rhino location near you here.
 Otherwise, you'll need to find a qualified service technician trained to properly inspect and qualify a tank.

 Stay safe and periodically check your tank’s expiration date